CheukYuen/Parallax_Scrolling_Demo/README.md

 ##Compatibility

-Desktop:Chrome, Firefox, IE11, and Safari have been tested
-Tablets: Ipad Chrome and Safari have been tested.
+Desktop:Chrome, Firefox, IE11, and Safari have been tested.
+Tablets:Ipad Chrome and Safari have been tested.
 Not tested on Android tablet.
-Smartphone: Iphone5 and Iphone5s have been tested.
+Smartphone:Iphone5 and Iphone5s have been tested.

 #Pure JS One Page Scroll by Pete R.